-Updated May 18, 2023
+Updated Sept.
+20, 2023

-The university submitted a petition to the state May 17 to initiate the fact-finding process in an effort to resolve the ongoing contractual dispute.The petition filed with the Michigan Employment Relations Commission requests that the commission appoint a neutral fact finder to issue a non-binding recommendation for settling the contract.
+The university submitted a petition to the state May 17 to initiate the fact-finding process in an effort to resolve the ongoing contractual dispute.The petition filed with the Michigan Employment Relations Commission requested that the commission appoint a neutral fact finder to issue a non-binding recommendation for settling the contract.

 Because strikes are illegal in the public sector, fact finding is the final impasse resolution procedure available to public-sector contract disputes once bargaining and mediation have failed to result in a final agreement, according to MERC.